young-steveo/bottlejs/README.md

 ## Installation

-Bower can be used in a browser or in a nodejs app.
+BottleJS can be used in a browser or in a nodejs app.
 It can be installed via bower or npm:

 ```bash
 $ bower install bottlejs